The Voice of the Desert: Biography

 The musical group was born in 2003 in the diocesan seminary of Alcala de Henares, Spain, when some students of theology came together to sing and record some songs about of God.
 Their live performances have given them a great credibility and have provided them with million followers in Spain, Portugal and the United States.

 In 2011, Pope Benedict XVI visited Madrid on the occasion of World Youth Day and The Voice of the Desert gave several concerts in the Spanish capital for young people from dozens of countries on the five continents.
 Since 2015 they cross the Atlantic Ocean to take their music to the United States of the hand of the Ministerio Mensaje Texas.

 In March 2016 they published Mi Fortaleza, a compilation CD with the 16 essential songs of La Voz del Desierto.
 The album was distributed by Universal Music.
 In March 2017, his sixth album was released, entitled Tu rostró buscaré, produced by Santi Fernández, drummer of Los Secretos.

+In March 2017, the group released their sixth album, titled Tu rostro buscaré (I Will Seek Your Face), which was produced by Santi Fernández, the drummer of the Spanish pop-rock band Los Secretos.

+During the summer of 2017, Raposo and the band embarked on their first tour of the United States.
+The tour included live performances, personal testimonies, and prayer vigils across various locations in the states of New York, New Jersey, and Texas, including cities such as Dallas, Fort Worth, and Houston.
+This US tour generated significant media coverage among Spanish-language networks, and the band was interviewed by major broadcasters including Univision and Telemundo.
+In the autumn of that same year, they were selected by the organizers of World Youth Day 2019 in Panama to perform a series of concerts in the Central American nation.

 In January 2019 they released the video clip for their song Magnificat and in Panama City they gave eight concerts in just nine days.
 In 2020, due to the coronavirus pandemic, they gave online concerts and celebrated the Eucharist, prayed the rosary and made the exposition of the Blessed Sacrament through social networks.